jeremiah-corrado/fem_2d/README.md

 ### *h*-Refinement:
 *h*-Refinements* are implemented using the Refinement by Superposition (RBS) method
-> Technical details can be found in this paper: [A Refinement-by-Superposition Approach to FullyAnisotropichp-Refinement for Improved Efficiencyin CEM](https://www.techrxiv.org/articles/preprint/A_Refinement-by-Superposition_Approach_to_Fully_Anisotropic_hp-Refinement_for_Improved_Efficiency_in_CEM/16695163)
+> Technical details can be found in this paper: [A Refinement-by-Superposition Approach to Fully Anisotropichp-Refinement for Improved Efficiency in CEM](https://www.techrxiv.org/articles/preprint/A_Refinement-by-Superposition_Approach_to_Fully_Anisotropic_hp-Refinement_for_Improved_Efficiency_in_CEM/16695163)

 Three types of h-refinement are supported:
 * **T**: Elements are superimposed with 4 equally sized child elements